thesleepingsage/yasb-wiki/Styling.md

 ## Style file

-Styling is done using the CSS file format and with a file named `style.css`.
+Styling is done using the CSS file format and with a file named `styles.css`.

 Valid directories for this file are `C:/Users/{username}/.config/yasb/` or path where YASB is Installed.
 A good starting point is the [default style](https://github.com/amnweb/yasb/blob/main/src/styles.css).